When I was a newlywed, I had a front-row seat to the tough career decisions couples I knew were making.

 If your man trusts you to be his sounding board, then you’re going to hear the bad as well as the good.
 You’ve got to show him you are on his side.
 This is not the time to criticize or question him.
 Let him know he has your support, that you believe in him, and that you’re on his team.

 If he wants your help, he’ll ask for it.
 Don’t try and solve his problems for him.
 This means you don’t email him “helpful” articles or otherwise make him feel like a “project.”
 Don’t micro-manage him or try to make his workplace decisions for him.
 If he asks for your advice, it’s because he wants your advice–go ahead and tell him what you think.
 But ultimately, give him the freedom to be in control of his own job.

 5. How to encourage your man when he’s not at work.

 MMD ranks high on google search terms for variations on phrases like “how to encourage a man.”
 Lots of women want to know how to best offer encouragement to their husbands and boyfriends.
 My keywords are showing lots of hits right now for phrases “how to encourage my husband when he’s unemployed” and “how to encourage frustrated husband can’t find a job.”

 Here’s how to do it: Show him you’re interested in how he spends his days.
 (Does he want to talk about his job prospects?
 Potential interviews?
 Be interested.
 Know what he has on the horizon.)
-Show him respect.
 Let him know you think he’s capable, competent, and employable.
 Be on his side.
 Don’t give unsolicited advice.